Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Three Creek Sno Park

-Three Creek Sno Park has a small network of ungroomed ski trails with excellent views of the Three Sisters and Broken Top.
+Three Creek Sno Park has a medium-sized network of ungroomed ski trails with excellent mountain views of the Three Sisters and Broken Top.

 There are actually two lots, an upper and lower.
 The lower is an overflow lot.
 Three Creek Sno Park is 33 miles from Bend and does allow dogs.
 There is a warming shelter.